-2. As cited on kidsdata.org, Medical home access.
-(2015).
-Child and Adolescent Health Measurement Initiative, National Survey of Children's Health.
-Data Resource Center for Child and Adolescent Health.
+2. As cited on kidsdata.org, Medical home access (regions of 70,000 residents or more).
+(2016).
+Child and Adolescent Health Measurement Initiative, Data Resource Center for Child and Adolescent Health.

 - How Children Are Faring

-In 2013, an estimated 93% of California children under age 18 had health insurance.
-Although the percentage of children with health insurance has increased slightly since 2009, gaps remain.
-For example, among racial/ethnic groups in California, 2013 estimates of children without insurance were 12% for American Indians/Alaska Natives, 11% for Native Hawaiians/Pacific Islanders, 10% for Latinos, 6% for Asian Americans, and 5% for African American, white, and multiracial children.
+An estimated 97% of California children under age 18 had health insurance in 2015—up from 91% in 2009—yet gaps remain.
+For example, among racial/ethnic groups in California, 2015 estimates of children without insurance were 8% for American Indians/Alaska Natives, compared to 4% or less for all other groups with data.

-In 2012, more than 4 million children and youth ages 0-21 in California were enrolled in the Medi-Cal program: 353.4 per 1,000.
-The number and rate of enrollees has increased since 2007.
+In 2013, nearly 4 million children and youth ages 0-21 in California were enrolled in the Medi-Cal program: 347 per 1,000.
+The number and rate of enrollees decreased slightly in 2013, after increasing between 2007 and 2012.
 Enrollment rates are highest among infants and lowest among young adults ages 19-21.
-African American children/youth have the highest enrollment rates (570.2 per 1,000 in 2011) among all racial/ethnic groups with available data in California.
+African American/black children/youth have the highest enrollment rates (578 per 1,000 in 2013) among racial/ethnic groups with data.

-In 2011-13, 57% of public school staff in California reported that they "agreed" or "strongly agreed" that their school provides students with adequate health services.
-Elementary school staff reported the highest percentage of agreement that their school provides adequate health services; non-traditional and K-12 school staff had the lowest.
+In 2011-2013, 57% of public school staff in California reported that they “agreed” or “strongly agreed” that their school provides students with adequate health services.
+Elementary school staff reported the highest percentage of agreement that their school provides adequate health services; non-traditional and K-12 school staff reported the lowest.

 - Policy Implications

-Children with health insurance are more likely to receive needed medical care and have improved school performance, and they are less likely to have costly hospitalizations (1).
-Providing quality, accessible, and affordable health care to children requires comprehensive insurance coverage for all children; an appropriately trained and compensated provider base, including a sufficient number of subspecialists; parental understanding about what care is needed and how to obtain it; and effective systems of care, including “medical homes” (1, 2, 3).
-Immigrant children, especially those with undocumented parents or those who are themselves undocumented, are at particular risk of being uninsured and without regular health care (4, 5).
+Children with health insurance are more likely to receive needed medical care and perform well in school, and they are less likely to have costly hospitalizations (1).
+Providing quality, accessible, and affordable health care to children requires comprehensive insurance coverage for all children, an appropriately trained and compensated provider base including a sufficient number of subspecialists, parental understanding about what care is needed and how to obtain it, and effective systems of care including “medical homes” (2, 3, 4).
+Immigrant children, especially those with undocumented parents or those who are themselves undocumented, are at particular risk of being uninsured and without regular health care (5, 6).

 The 2010 Affordable Care Act (ACA), which expanded health care coverage and enacted other major health system changes, has the potential to greatly increase the number of insured children in the nation.
-While gains have been made, data indicate that progress has slowed in recent years, and an estimated 4.3 million U.S. children and nearly 600,000 California children remained uninsured in the first nine months of 2014 (6, 7).
-Continued, effective implementation of the ACA, including efforts to streamline enrollment and renewal processes, will influence progress in future years (6).
+While gains have been made, data indicate that progress has slowed in recent years, and an estimated 4.5% of U.S. children and 3.6% of California children remained uninsured in 2015 (7).
+Continued, effective implementation of the ACA, including efforts to streamline enrollment and renewal processes, will influence progress in future years (8).